 Learn from the artists in these free online Zoom events that are hosted by Curator of Exhibitions, Patricia Tomlinson.
 Talks are recorded and available on our YouTube channel for viewing any time (linked below).
 Featured artists speak about their inspirations, work process and upcoming projects.
-Zoom participants have the opportunity to ask the artist questions.

 Recorded July 15, 2021